- Download our Moving to Calgary Guide (PDF)

-Expats moving to Calgary will be delighted to know that – by virtue of being legal permanent residents of Alberta – they are entitled to free healthcare for the duration of their stay in the country.
+Expats moving to Calgary will be delighted to know that, by being legal permanent residents of Alberta, they have access to free healthcare during their stay in Canada.

 Public healthcare in Calgary

-As a foreigner moving to Alberta from outside of Canada, the Alberta Health Care Insurance Plan coverage will start from the date of one's arrival in the province.
-However, please note the following:
+As an expat relocating to Alberta from outside of Canada, the Alberta Health Care Insurance Plan (AHCIP) coverage will start from the date of their arrival in the province.
+However, it's important to note the following:

-In order to qualify for AHCIP coverage, a person must be a legal permanent resident of Alberta.
-As an expat, this means that one must possess a valid working permit, and must be physically present in Alberta for at least 183 days of the year.
+To qualify for AHCIP coverage, a person must be a legal permanent resident of Alberta.
+As an expat, one must possess a valid residence or work visa and be physically present in Alberta for at least 183 days of the year.

-Although coverage technically begins from an expat’s first day of arrival in Alberta, they will not be officially covered – i.e. they will not receive the all-important AHCIP card – until certain documents have been submitted, and the application has been processed and approved.
+Although coverage technically begins from the first day of an expat’s arrival in Alberta, they will not be officially covered until their documents have been submitted and their application for the AHCIP card has been processed and approved.
 This can take up to a month.
-However, if expats are forced to pay for any medical expenses themselves during this waiting period, they will be reimbursed as soon as their coverage is approved.
-It is still a good idea to have some private medical insurance for the first few months of a stay in Calgary.
+That said, if expats need to pay for any medical expenses during this waiting period, they will be reimbursed as soon as their coverage is approved.
+We recommend having private medical insurance for the first few months in Calgary.

-If expats do not apply for AHCIP coverage within 90 days of arriving in the country, the Alberta Health and Wellness department will determine the effective dates of the coverage.
-This could mean that new arrivals might be ineligible for reimbursements, which can cause a problem for those faced with a medical emergency or urgent hospital care during the early part of their stay in Calgary.
+If expats do not apply for AHCIP coverage within 90 days of their arrival in Canada, the Alberta Health and Wellness department will have to determine the effective coverage dates.
+This could mean that new arrivals might be ineligible for reimbursements.

 How to apply for healthcare in Calgary

-Applying for AHCIP coverage is very easy.
-Simply download an application form from the Alberta Health and Wellness department's website, complete it, sign it, and mail it off with the following supporting documents:
+Applying for AHCIP coverage is fairly easy.
+Simply download an application form from the Alberta Health and Wellness department's website, complete, sign, and mail it off with the following supporting documents:

 Government-issued photo ID (such as a copy of a passport)

-Proof of legal entitlement to reside in Canada (such as a copy of an expat's working visa)
+Proof of legal entitlement to reside in Canada (such as a copy of a working visa)

 Coverage and types of care

-Expats should note that another great feature of Calgary's healthcare system is the existence of what are known as 'Walk-In Clinics'.
-There are many of these establishments in the greater Calgary area, most of which are open in the evenings and on weekends.
+Expats should note that another great feature of Calgary's healthcare system is the existence of walk-in clinics.
+There are many in the greater Calgary area, most of which are open in the evenings and on weekends.
 Staffed by committed professionals, these clinics can supply patients with basic drugs and treatments.

-Expats who do have permanent residency in Alberta and reside in the province for less than 183 days per year, will need to invest in private cover.
+Expats who don’t have permanent residency in Alberta and reside in the province for less than 183 days a year will need to invest in private health cover.

-Leading, reputable private healthcare companies selling medical insurance to supplement AHCIP coverage include Manulife, Sunlife, Greenlife and Great West Life.
+Leading reputable private healthcare companies include Manulife, Sunlife and Great-West Life.
 It might be necessary to engage the services of one of these companies to help pay for dental care, psychological counselling, physiotherapy and the like.

 Alberta Children's Hospital